ucscpanda/gettingandcleaning/README.md

 # gettingandcleaning
 Programming assignment for the Coursera Getting and Cleaning Data course.
 ## run_analysis.R
-The run_analysis.R script creates 2 tidy data tables from raw activity data via a series of 5 steps outlined below.
+The run_analysis.R script creates 2 tidy data tables from raw activity data via a series of 8 steps outlined below.
+1. Loads the data from the working directory (see note below).
+2. Combines the subject and activity data with the features measurement data for each the training and test sets.
-1. Merges the training and the test sets to create one data set.
+3. Merges the training data and the test data sets to create a single data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+4. Extracts only the measurements with a column name containing "mean()" or "std()", i.e. only the measurement means and standard deviations.
-3. Uses descriptive activity names to name the activities in the data set.
+5. Applies the activity names, found in activity_labels.txt, to the data set.
-4. Appropriately labels the data set with descriptive variable names.
+6. Appropriately labels the variables with the features names found in features.txt.
+7. The data created is called "act.data".
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+8. From the act.data, a second data set is created, with the average of each variable for each activity and each subject.
+This data is called act.means and retains the data structure from act.data.
 ## Raw Data
 The raw data can be downloaded here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Please extract the data into your working directory. run_analysis.R assumes that the data will be in the working directory in the folder labelled "UCI HAR Dataset"